ZZ Top: First decade of success and signature sound (1973–1982)

-Exhausted following the Worldwide Texas Tour, the band needed a break.
-Frank Beard started by completing a 30 day detox program to kick his drug addiction, which had included a growing heroin problem.
-"Somewhere during that time I got a check for $72,000, my first big money, and I probably spent it all on drugs."
+In 1978, after almost seven years of touring and a string of successful albums, ZZ Top went on hiatus while Beard dealt with addiction problems.
 Gibbons traveled to Europe, Beard went to Jamaica, and Hill went to Mexico.
-Hill also spent 3 months working at DFW Airport, saying he wanted to "feel normal" and "ground himself" after years spent performing.
-In order to help him blend in, he wore a nametag that just said "Joe".
-The band's break would eventually last almost 2 years.
-In 1979, when the group returned to record a new album, Gibbons and Hill were now sporting chest-length beards.
+Hill also spent three months working at DFW Airport, saying he wanted to "feel normal" and "ground himself" after years spent performing.
+In 1979, ZZ Top returned to record a new album.
+Gibbons and Hill were now sporting chest-length beards.
 ZZ Top signed with Warner Bros.
 Records and released the album Degüello in late 1979.
-Their hit singles from this period, "Cheap Sunglasses" and "Pearl Necklace", showed a more modern sound.

-While the Degüello album went platinum, it only reached number 24 on the Billboard chart.
+While Degüello went platinum, it only reached number 24 on the Billboard chart.
 The album produced two popular singles: "I Thank You", a cover of the David Porter/Isaac Hayes composition originally recorded by Sam & Dave, and the band original "Cheap Sunglasses".
 The band remained a popular concert attraction and toured in support of Degüello.
 In April 1980, ZZ Top made their first appearances in Europe, performing for the German music television show Rockpalast (later included on the 2009 DVD Double Down Live: 1980 & 2008) and the BBC show The Old Grey Whistle Test.
 The band shared the BBC's studio with English electronic group Orchestral Manoeuvres in the Dark (OMD), whom Gibbons felt "were great".
 Inspired by OMD, ZZ Top introduced a jerky dancing style to their live show and began to experiment with synthesizers, which featured prominently on the October 1981 album El Loco.
 The album peaked at number 17 on the Billboard chart, and featured the singles "Tube Snake Boogie", "Pearl Necklace", and "Leila".
+Their albums from this period showed a more modern sound.